pflaeging/patroni-compose/Readme.md

 - distribute with the new script: `sh distribute-config.sh` (shell script which copies the config to the hosts.
 Created by compose-maker.py)
 - go to the configured hosts and do the following: `cd /opt/patroni; docker compose up -d`
 - Ready!

+## Build the container

+There's a script attached (./build-container.sh) which builds the container with the correct configuration

+## ToDo

+- incorporate my patches (peter pfläging) in the main patroni config
+- mybe better documentation?

 ---
 Peter Pfläging <<peter@pflaeging.net>>